intel/neural-compressor/examples/pytorch/object_detection/yolo_v5/pruning/pytorch_pruner/eager/README.md

             prune_type: "snip_momentum"
             sparsity_decay_type: "exp"
 ```
-Please be awared that when the keywords appear in both global and local settings, we select the **local** settings as priority.
+Please be aware that when the keywords appear in both global and local settings, we select the **local** settings as priority.
 ### Coding template:
 With a settled config file, we provide a template for implementing pytorch_pruner API:
 ```python